EMERF Liaison with Academia and Students

 Andrew Kasha is studying power magnetics and machine design under the guidance of Professor Scott Sudhoff.
 He received his BSEE with highest distinction from Purdue in 2013 and his PhD in Electrical Engineering in 2017.
 He has experience in electric utility distribution, power converter hardware development, magnetic materials testing, and motor design and construction.
 His research interests include modeling of electric machinery and the integration of renewable energy sources for distributed generation.

 Where is he Now?
-Dr. Kasha is a Electric Machine Design Engineer at Ford Motor Company.
+Dr. Kasha is a Product Design Development Engineer at Ford Motor Company.

 DC Assisted Bipolar Switched Reluctance Machines